China bids for chunk of UK's oil, world price influence

 LONDON China may soon get control of a large slice of UK North Sea oil supply, which is key to determining global oil prices, if bids by its state firms for assets of Canadian oil companies Nexen and Talisman are cleared by the regulators.

-China's top offshore oil producer CNOOC (0883.HK) on Monday offered to pay $15.1 billion for Nexen while China's top refiner Sinopec (0386.HK) will buy 49 percent in the UK unit of Talisman for $1.5 billion.
+China's top offshore oil producer CNOOC on Monday offered to pay $15.1 billion (9.7 billion pounds) for Nexen while China's top refiner Sinopec will buy 49 percent in the UK unit of Talisman for $1.5 billion.

 Neither firm put much emphasis in their statements on the importance of North Sea oil as a global benchmark while offering to pay hefty premiums, including a 61 percent premium offered by CNOOC for Nexen.